 UN Convention on the Rights of the Child

-The United Nations Convention on the Rights of the Child sets out the basic human rights to which children everywhere are entitled.
+The United Nations Convention on the Rights of the Child sets out the basic human rights to every child is entitled.
 These include:

 The Convention protects these rights by setting minimum standards that governments must meet in providing healthcare, education and legal and social services to children in their countries.

-The Convention entered into force in September 1990.
-Ireland ratified the Convention in 1992.
+The Convention came into force in September 1990.
+Ireland ratified the Convention on 28 September 1992.